a67s/kallCoin/README.md

 # kallCoin
 Decentralised real time voice and video network overcoming the problem of centralized networks and shortcomings of federated networks.
-This repo provides description and specification.

 ## Aims
 * deal with centralisation and walled garden problem of networks (having effective monopolies due to “network effect”)